Why you should learn about SMB Direct, RDMA & lossless Ethernet for both networking & storage solutions

 What is it?

-DCB is a suite standards defined by the Institute of Electrical and Electronics Engineers (IEEE).
+DCB is a suite standard defined by the Institute of Electrical and Electronics Engineers (IEEE).
 The goal is to enable converged fabrics in the data center.
-In other words it’s what allows storage, data networking, cluster IPC and management traffic to share the same Ethernet network infrastructure.
+In other words, it’s what allows storage, data networking, cluster IPC and management traffic to share the same Ethernet network infrastructure.
 The 4 standards are: